RelationalAI/RustyObjectStore.jl/README.md

 It is built on top of the Rust [object_store crate](https://docs.rs/object_store/).
 It provides a minimal API and focusses on high throughput.

-_The package is under active development.
-Currently only Azure Blob Storage is supported._
+_The package is under active development._

 ## Usage